jiweigang1/janito/README.md

   janito --web
   ```

-  This starts the lightweight web file viewer (termweb) in the background, allowing you to inspect files referenced in responses directly in your browser.
+  This starts the lightweight web file viewer () in the background, allowing you to inspect files referenced in responses directly in your browser.
 Combine with interactive mode or prompts as needed.

   > **Tip:** Use with the interactive shell for the best experience with clickable file links.